Federal Employees Group Life Insurance (FEGLI) Options

 everything you will need to know before making your selection.

-I elected the 75% reduction when I retired.
+when I retired and elected the 75% reduction.
 When I turn 65 I pay nothing and

 my coverage decreases to 25% of my full coverage over a period of

-the FEGLI reduced amount and my private insurance there will be sufficient
+my FEGLI Basic reduced amount and my private insurance there will be

 Dennis V. Damp, Retired FAA